How to Prevent Battery Sulfation with Proper Charging

 Q2: How do smart chargers prevent sulfation?

-Q3: Why avoid deep discharges?
+Q3: Why should deep discharges be avoided?

-Q5: Can sulfation be reversed?
+Q5: Can sulfation be reversed completely?